Eurocc-Italy/dl_tui/README.md

 The `query` action requires the following additional options:

   * `query_file=...`: path to the text file containing the SQL query to be ran on the Data Lake.
-  * `python_file=...`: path to the Python file containing the processing to be ran on the files matching the query.
+  * `python_file=...` (optional): path to the Python file containing the processing to be ran on the files matching the query.

+If no Python file is provided, the job will match the files of the query and copy them to the results archive for download.

 Example commands: